(click on question to view answer)

 - The Colorado River can run from 2,000 c.f.s. to 45,000+ c.f.s.
 So, the time in the river season that you plan to take your trip will play a big part in deciding what section of the river you will want to do, along with the completion time.
 At 5,000 c.f.s. and lower, 14 river miles will take over 6 hours; however, the same 14 river miles at 15,000 c.f.s. and higher, will take less than 5 hours.
 C.F.S. will also play a part in how “big” the rapids will be.

 - The Green River can run from 1,500 c.f.s. to 45,000+ c.f.s.

 - The San Juan River can run from 300 c.f.s. to 20,000+ c.f.s.

-- Spring run off, a.k.a. high water, is mostly in May and June.
+- Spring run off, a.k.a. high water, is mostly in May and June, depending on the year.